johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.14 IFR Weather and Weather Services.md

 		1. [[FIS-B]]
 		2. Onboard radar
 		3. Sirius XM
-7. Other Weather risks for IFR flight
+6. Other Weather risks for IFR flight
-	1. Limitations of forecasts and inflight weather resources
+	1. Limitations of forecasts and inflight weather resources^[[Accident Case Study: Time Lapse – misunderstanding in-cockpit weather displays can lead to tragedy](https://www.youtube.com/watch?v=83uvKWJS2os) from [[Air Safety Institute]]]
 	2. How to identify alternates, when to divert to alternate
 	3. Establishing [[Personal Minimums]]

 ### Completion Standards
-The learner must demonstrate the ability to use weather resources to obtain a weather briefing, make a competent go/no-go decision, determine if an alternate is required, ensure the alternate meets regulatory requirements, and obtain weather updates during flight.
+The learner must demonstrate the ability to use weather resources to obtain a weather briefing, make a competent go/no-go decision, and obtain weather updates during flight.

 ### Required Logbook Phraseology